utek/python-qrcode/README.rst

 Pure python QR Code generator
 =============================

-This module uses the Python Imaging Library (PIL) to allow for the generation of QR Codes.
+This module uses the Python Imaging Library (PIL) or pySVG (http://codeboje.de/pysvg/) to allow for the generation of QR Codes.

 What is a QR Code?
 ==================